robertwatts/blog/Pages/About.md

+# About

 Hi, I'm Rob Watts 👋

 You've found yourself on my personal site.
-This is where I keep my public notes.
+This is where I keep public notes and blog posts.

 Here's a page on my background if you want to know more about me.